sodascience/awesome-citizen-science-nl/README.md

 list.
 To keep the contribution process simple and fast, we ask you to follow the guide below:

-1. Search previous Pull Requests before making a new one, as your project may be a duplicate.
+1. Search [previous Pull Requests](https://github.com/sodascience/awesome-citizen-science-nl/pulls) before making a new one, as your project may be a duplicate.

-2. If this project is not a duplicate, browse to the `data/categories` folder of this repository.
+2. Browse to the [`data/categories`](data/categories) folder of this repository.

 3. Select the category that belongs to the project you want to add and browse to that folder.
-If you cannt find the category that fits your project, go directly to step **4**.
+If you cannot find the category that fits your project, go directly to step **4**.

 4. Above the list of files, using the **Add file** drop-down, click **Create new file**.

 5. In the file name field, type the name of the file and use as extension `yml`.
-For example: `NAME_OF_PROJECT.yml`.
-If you did not find the cateogry that fits your project, you need to add the new category name before the name of your project, for example: `CATEGORY/NAME_OF_PROJECT.yml`.
+For example: `NAME_OF_NEW_PROJECT.yml`.
+If you did not find the cateogry that fits your project, you need to add the new category name before the name of your project, for example: `NEW_CATEGORY/NAME_OF_NEW_PROJECT.yml`.

 6. On the **Edit new file** tab, copy and paste the content below and fill it in with the information concerning your project.
 Check your spelling and grammar!